stanislaw/notes_on_software_engineering/README.md

-# Notes on Software Work
+# Handbook for Software Work

 This repository contains a collection of notes and lessons learned that I have gathered over time during my work as a software engineer.

 These notes are not strict instructions to be followed; rather, they serve as soft guidelines and recommendations.
 They are most valuable when considered as a whole.
 Taken individually, some notes may even appear to contradict one another.
 Following them too rigidly can diminish their usefulness or, in some cases, lead to negative outcomes.
-There may also be some overlap between notes, so it’s important not to interpret them too literally.
+There may also be some overlap between notes, so it's important not to interpret them too literally.

 Most of the notes are my own observations, though I occasionally quote from influential books and other resources.
 All notes with quotations include references to their sources.

 This repository is currently a draft, far from complete, and organized arbitrarily.
 Please do not expect it to be polished.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->